Search for anything...

 Description

-A NOTABLE BOOK OF THE YEAR: TIME, NEW YORKER, PITCHFORK, LITHUB, AND NEW YORK TIMES BOOK REVIEW • From the New Yorker staff writer and acclaimed author of Future Sex comes a memoir about drugs, techno, and New York City "The first great book about what it was like to live through the Trump presidency"—Emily Gould, The Cut In the summer of 2016, a divisive presidential election was underway, and a new breed of right-wing rage was on the rise.
+WINNER OF THE LOS ANGELES TIMES CHRISTOPHER ISHERWOOD PRIZE • A NOTABLE BOOK OF THE YEAR: TIME, NEW YORKER, PITCHFORK, LITHUB, AND NEW YORK TIMES BOOK REVIEW • From the New Yorker staff writer and acclaimed author of Future Sex comes a memoir about drugs, techno, and New York City "The first great book about what it was like to live through the Trump presidency"—Emily Gould, The Cut In the summer of 2016, a divisive presidential election was underway, and a new breed of right-wing rage was on the rise.
 Emily Witt, who would soon publish her first book on sex in the digital age, had recently quit antidepressants for a more expansive world of psychedelic experimentation.
 From her apartment in Brooklyn, she began to catch glimpses of the clandestine nightlife scene thrumming around her.
 In Health and Safety, Witt charts her immersion into New York City’s dance music underground.
-Emily would come to lead a double life.
-By day she worked as a journalist, covering gun violence, climate catastrophes, and the rallies of right-wing militias.
+She would come to lead a double life: By day she worked as a journalist, covering gun violence, climate catastrophes, and the rallies of right-wing militias.
 And by night she pushed the limits of consciousness in hollowed-out office spaces and warehouses to music that sounded like the future.
 But no counterculture, no matter how utopian, could stave off the squalor of American politics and the cataclysm of 2020.
 Affectionate yet never sentimental, Health and Safety is a lament for a broken relationship, for a changed nightlife scene, and for New York City just before the fall.
-Sparing no one—least of all herself—Witt offers her life as a lens onto an era of American delirium and dissolution.
+Sparing no one—least of all herself—Witt offers her life as a lens into an era of American delirium and dissolution.
 Read more

 Language : English